gcanitezer/vermicom/firmware/esp32/README.md

 * Decrease of temprature in water tank shall trigger water heater for 10 secs.
 * Increase of temprature in water tank shall trigger water cooler for 10 secs.
 * Decrease of soil humidity shall trigger humidifier for 10 secs.

+## Relay functionality

+* Following relays shall be available
+  * Water pump
+  * Water heater
+  * Water cooler
+  * Humidifier
+* All relays shall be off on start and without power states.
+(Also Hardware requirement)

+## IOT Requirements

+* System ID (Box Name) shall be changeable.
+* Selected Sensor data shall be shown with line graph.
+* All sensor data and relay states shall be shown with line graph.
+Line graph shall have legend.
+* Following rest API shall be provided
+  * GET /sensors/data (returns json)